Individual Health Insurance: Best Plans for Personal Coverage

 Health insurance for individual can be purchased at any age, so it's an option for young adults who are transitioning from their parents' insurance or for those who don't have access to employer benefits yet.

-Starting early with health insurance often costs less and conditions young adults to factor health care into their financial planning.
+Starting early with health insurance often costs less as young individuals have a lower health risk.
 It helps build a history with the insurance company, potentially leading to better terms as the policyholder ages.

 Tailored Benefits